 We interview two of the most forward thinking producers in Techno, Spektre.

-Recently, our resident and CEO Stephen Kirkwood spent some time in the studio with Richard Wakley and Paul Maddox of Spektre and was blown away by their expertise and technical ability.
+in 2017, our resident and CEO Stephen Kirkwood spent some time in the studio with Richard Wakley and Paul Maddox of Spektre and was blown away by their expertise and technical ability.
 The guys were really welcoming and were good enough to answer a few of our questions.
-We’re all big fans at SKapade and couldn’t pass up on the opportunity to speak with two of the most well respected and influential names in techno!
+We’re all big fans of Spektre here at SKapade and couldn’t pass up on the opportunity to speak with two of the most well respected and influential names in techno!
 Check out the full interview below.

 Whose music are you listening to at the moment?